dhrubo55/personal-blog/content/posts/day-59-understanding-proxy-and-dynamic-proxy-in-java.md

 2. Dynamic Mock Objects for Unit Testing
 3. Adaptation of DI Container to Custom Factory Interfaces
 4. AOP-like Method Interception

+#### Advantages

+It can be used as decorator to provide some extra ability to proxied objects and all the other benifits of static proxy and not its disadvantages.

+#### Disadvantages

+It uses the java Reflection Api which tends to be slow in performance.